 That’s why it’s so important to acknowledge the journey.

 Make space for people to reflect on where they’ve been, what’s changing, and why.
 When you help people connect the dots between the past and the present, you show them they’re still part of what comes next.
-It’s not about replacing what came before.
-Instead, it’s about evolving together.
+The goal is to connect what came before with what comes next—as a continuation of the story.

 This is especially important if your AI implementation includes letting some people go.
 Don’t disparage their performance or contributions in public statements.
 Acknowledge the value of their past and present contributions, even if those contributions aren’t required tomorrow or in the future.
 People need to feel that what they are doing today will be respected, even if it is not required tomorrow.